astronomer/docs/learn/custom-xcom-backends-tutorial.md

     ]}>
 <TabItem value="aws">

-To use an S3 bucket as your custom XCom backend follow these steps:
+To use an S3 bucket as your custom XComs backend follow these steps:

 1. Log into your AWS account and [create a new S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) called `s3-xcom-backend-example`.
 In the creation settings, make sure to enable Bucket Versioning and that public access is blocked.